Skip top navigation

 Performing Artists & Dancers | Kinesiology - Movement | Athletics and Sport | Health-related Quality of Life, Balance, and Falls in Older Adults | Physical Activity | Biosensors | Injury Risk and Epidemiology | Rehabilitation | Community Care

-In my career thus far, I have worked with in both laboratory and community settings using translational research paradigms to serve individuals across the lifespan in our Sports Medicine Assessment Research and Testing (SMART) Laboratory, which I co-founded in 2006.
-I have collaborated with colleagues to help community-dwelling older adults reduce their falls risk via the POISED (Precision Outreach Intervention, Screening, Surveillance and Exercise for Falls Prevention) and improve their physical and mental outcomes using arts-based intervention programs with federal National Endowment for the Arts (NEA) support.
-Through the Supporting Healthy Arts Research (SHARe) Consortium that I founded in 2017, I have served dancers and athletes in the laboratory, dance studios, and in the athletic fields and courts using a multidisciplinary lens to reduce their injury risk and enhance their performance.
+Through the Supporting Healthy Arts Research (SHARe) Consortium that I founded in 2017-18, I have served dancers and athletes in the laboratory, dance studios, and the athletic fields and courts using a multidisciplinary lens to reduce their injury risk and enhance their performance.
 Via the ACHIEVES (Advancing Healthcare Initiatives for Underserved Students) project, we have and continue to provide free athletic training healthcare to underserved students in Prince William County.
-Working alongside physical education faculty, we have delivered technology-based assessments in school-age students in underprivileged schools to examine their physical activity with the aim of addressing the childhood obesity epidemic.
+Working alongside physical education faculty, we have delivered technology-based assessments to school-age students in underprivileged schools to examine their physical activity to address the childhood obesity epidemic.

 Overall, all these efforts have allowed me to interface with scholars across disciplines to serve underserved populations.
 I have learned from these scholars, and participants and enjoy working with them.
 In the future, I plan to continue working to collectively improve health and wellness in people across the lifespan.